nathan-nakatsuka/ContamLD/README.md

 ### <p>Section 3) Post-processing</p>
 Note: The script will automatically do both the damage correction and the external correction version.
 Set "External_Correction_Value" to the external correction score of on an uncontaminated individual of the same group as your target individual.
 Panel_Type is the type of panel: 1240K, SG, or your own.<br/>
 Note: The first time this script is run, sometimes it has an error because the files are not yet finished before they are needed for another script.
-If this happens, re-run the script.<br/>
+If this happens, re-run the script.
+If it does not work the second time, then something went wrong upstream of this.<br/>
 ```
 cd directory_orig
 bash ./helperdir/Post_Processing_New.txt directory_orig directory_files Prefix_inds.txt External_Correction_Value Panel_Type